sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 I'd worked with in memory aliasing and diagnostics, and I saw it as unlocking a huge world of potential, and I raved at length about possibilities.
-However, the final design turned out to be something a lot more muted than all the ideas I had about the technology, and when I saw it I lost most of my energy for the idea.
+However, the final design turned out to be something a lot more muted than all the ideas I had, and when I saw it I lost most of my energy for the idea.

 Fair enough, though.
-I always approach these things much too aggressively, without regard to backward compatibility or just what a nightmare it would be to rework the software to do all the things I see could be done.
-These are obstacles to adoption for people who aren't as unhinged as I.
+I always approach these things much too aggressively, with no regard to backward compatibility or just what a nightmare it would be to rework the software to achieve all the things I see could be done.
+These are obstacles to adoption for people who aren't as unhinged as I.  Clearly Arm wanted something that people would adopt without all that hassle.

 But just recently I learned that [Apple][Apple MIE] seem to have felt the same way as I did, and they actually did something about it.
 I haven't been able to find much detail so far, but their discussion about having to do it in conjuction with substantial OS and application rewrites rings true.
 Just my scene.
-Clearly Arm wanted something that people would adopt without all that hassle.

-Since I can't find any straightforward explanation for what Apple wanted changed I reverted to form and just started making up all my own things all over again; or resurrecting my old ideas or something.
+Since I can't find any straightforward explanation for what Apple wanted changed I reverted to form and just started making up all my own things all over again.
+Possibly resurrecting my old ideas or something.
 I forget everything I thought the first time, but I do remember being talked down from a couple of ideas which I seem to have re-invented again in this iteration.

 ## Memory tagging in brief

-Basically every address (at the granularity of a cache line) has embedded within it a tag of around four bits.
+Basically every address (at the granularity of a cache line) gets embedded within it a tag of around four bits.
 If you try to use memory with the tag that is not assigned to that memory then you get told off at the hardware level.
+Data caches already examine addresses in detail to see if they have the data, so it's no great stretch to define a hit as a "well yes, but actually no" as needed.
+You just sacrifice tag granularity to achieve it that way.

-To make this useful, you colour adjacent objects in memory (at the cache line resolution) with different tags so that pointers to one thing can't encroach on pointers to adjacent things.
+To make this useful, you colour adjacent objects in memory (at the cache line resolution) with different tags so that pointers to one thing can't encroach on adjacent memory designated for other things.

-When memory is freed you can mark it with a different tag so the old pointers with the old tag embedded don't work anymore, and when it's re-allocated the new pointers will have a new tag and the old pointers can't interfere with it.
+When memory is freed you can mark it with a different tag so the old pointers with the old tag don't work anymore, and when it's re-allocated the new pointers will have a new tag and the old pointers can't interfere with it.

-But it's only four bits so there's still some risk of collision, depending on how you manage it.
+But it's only a few bits so there's still some risk of collision, and that makes it hard to exploit in more ambitious applications like generic heap colouring.

 ## Repurposing memory